yourITexpertNOW/yourITexpertNOW/README.md

 **IT Support Specialist transitioning into Cybersecurity | SOC Analyst in training**

 Based in Dartford, Kent, UK.
-Ten years of hands-on IT experience — six of those running my own managed services operation — now focused on building a career in security operations.
+Ten years of hands-on IT experience, six of those running my own managed services operation, now focused on building a career in security operations.

 ---